Teacher of the Year for Excellence in Braille Instruction

 Any teacher of the visually impaired in the US or Canada can be nominated by peers, students, or others.
 The Teacher of the Year is selected by The Braille Challenge National Advisory Committee!
 For more information, contact Christine Pak (323) 663-1111 ext.
 1321 or email at email@example.com

 Matanuska-Susitna Borough School District, Palmer, Alaska

-Jacinda was nominated by Brandee Vandermark, a student’s parent, who says that Jacinda has played a major role in ensuring that her daughter has become the intelligent, independent, and caring young lady she is today.
+Jacinda was nominated by Brandee Vandermark, a student’s mother, who says Jacinda has played a major role in helping her daughter become the intelligent, independent, and caring young lady she is today.

 She earned her Masters Degree in Visual Disabilities from the University of Northern Colorado along with a Bachelors Degree in Educational Visually Impaired Orientation and Mobility from Florida State University.

 In a letter to support her nomination, Dennis Boyer (Behavioral Health Supervisor for the Matanuska-Susitna Borought School District) said, “I have found that Jacinda is distinguished by her ability to focus on the minutia of her immediate work with students, while concurrently visualizing efforts have certainly promoted braille not only for the blind but also sighted family members, peers, school staff, and other community members.”

 New York Institute for Special Education, NYC-Bronx, NY

 Edie Goldman was nominated by Rachel Bodek.
 She has a visually impaired son and crossed paths with Edie when networking with other parents on a teleconference support group she coordinates.
 She says “Edie is always ready to help and provide resources and information to assist us in advocating for our visually impaired children.
 Despite of her hectic work schedule, Edie spares no effort or time to advise and guide anyone who reaches out to her”.